tunedin-ctrl/overthewire-wargames/leviathan/leviathan2.md

 0804a004 g    DO .rodata        00000004  Base        _IO_stdin_used
 ```

-From the table, I didn't infer much so I then tried getting the password directly since the owner is leviathan3 but failed:
+Though this didn't reveal much, I tried reading the password for leviathan3 directly, which unsurprisingly failed:

 ```
 leviathan2@gibson:~$ ./printfile /etc/leviathan_pass/leviathan3
 You cant have that file...
 ```

-So, I tried ltracing the file like so:
+Using ltrace, I observed the following function calls:

 ```
 leviathan2@gibson:~$ ltrace ./printfile /etc/host.conf